vbmobile/mobile-id-documentation/docs/Features/FaceCapture/FaceCapture_Index.md

 === "Android"

-    Here's how you can get the result by using the result launcher that's passed as the final parameter:
+    You can get the result by registering the callback:
     ```kotlin
-    private val faceCaptureResultLauncher = registerForActivityResult(
-        FaceCaptureResultLauncher()
-    )
-    { result: FaceCaptureActivityResult ->
-        if (result.success) {
-            val data = result.faceCaptureReportSuccess
-            onSuccess(data)
-        } else {
+    interface OnBiometricFaceCaptureCompletion {
-            handleError(result.faceCaptureReportError)
-        }
+        fun onBiometricFaceCaptureSuccess(faceCaptureReport: FaceCaptureReportSuccess)
+        fun onBiometricFaceCaptureError(faceCaptureReportError: FaceCaptureReportError)
     }
     ```